 Saba is located in the Sahel region.
-The community is susceptible to hazards of de-forestration.
-Phanmaggi partnered with the Ceesay Kunda Kabilo to plant 2000 trees in the periphery of the community, to help fight and reduce the soil degradation and other effects of de-forestration.
+The community is susceptible to hazards of deforestation.
+Phanmaggi partnered with the Ceesay Kunda Kabilo to plant 2000 trees in the periphery of the community, to help fight and reduce the soil degradation and other effects of deforestation.

 Rice Milling machine

 With this initiative, our goal is to promote great opportunities for those in need.
 With access to the right resources, people can become empowered by their own abilities and gain the confidence to fulfill their potential.
-Women in rural communities do a lot of labor-intensive, menial and repetitive work.
-A milling machine helps mechanized what used to be a labor intense portion of preparing meals daily.
+Women in rural communities do a lot of labor-intensive, menial, and repetitive work.
+A milling machine helps mechanize what used to be a labor-intense portion of preparing meals daily.
 Instead of pounding with pestle and mortar, women get to reserve their energy for other physical work they engage in during the day.

 With our organization’s mission always in mind, we strive to help needy and deserving students who excel in the STEM field pursue undergraduate programs at the University of the Gambia.
 This year's recipient is Ebrima Ceesay.
 Last year's recipient was Ebrima Conteh.
 He is accepted to the UTG school Medicine.
 The scholarships are worth 41000 Dalasis per annum.